Voluntourism: Does it do good or just make travelers feel good?

 The largest hotel on the Caribbean island of Dominica, hard-hit last year by Hurricane Maria, is offering a voluntourism package in which visitors would help clear debris along the 114-mile Waitukubuli National Trail, which spans the length of the island.

 The double-occupancy package at the Fort Young Hotel in the capital city of Roseau, which partially reopened in January, starts at $837 for five nights.
 Dominica's rugged landscape features volcanic peaks, lava craters, hot springs, tropical rainforests and diverse flora and fauna.
+Details: fortyounghotel.com